- Bakersfield City School District

 - Option to purchase available university credit and applied coursework towards a Masters Degree

-Participating teachers are asked to work closely with their support provider and to attend program meetings while they complete the induction program requirements.
+Induction candidates are asked to work closely with their mentors and to attend program meetings while they complete the induction program requirements.

 -

-Support Providers are successful, experienced teachers who assist participating teachers, desire professional growth, and can show administrative support for their participation.
-Each support provider is paired with participating teachers with matched credentials and grade-level experiences.
+Mentors are successful, experienced teachers who assist participating teachers, desire professional growth, and can show administrative support for their participation.
+Each mentor is paired with induction candidates with matched credentials and grade-level experiences.

-Research has indicated that as support providers, the experienced teachers benefit from their participation in TIP, learning about new approaches helps to clarify their own thinking and improves their teaching practice.
+Research has indicated that as mentors, the experienced teachers benefit from their participation in TIP, learning about new approaches helps to clarify their own thinking and improves their teaching practice.

-- Guide and assist participating teachers in developing and implementing an Individual Learning Plan (ILP)
+- Guide and assist induction candidates in developing and implementing an Individual Learning Plan (ILP)

-- Hold regularly scheduled support sessions for their new teachers on a weekly basis
+- Hold regularly scheduled mentoring sessions for their new teachers on a weekly basis

-- Attend participating teacher meetings as well as special support provider training
+- Attend induction candidate meetings as well as ongoing mentor training

-With the California Standards for the Teaching Profession as the foundation for new teacher development, the support providers participate in training sessions that will enhance their knowledge of instruction and collaborative coaching strategies.
-These sessions enable support providers to scaffold teacher learning and develop effective practices.
+With the California Standards for the Teaching Profession as the foundation for new teacher development, the mentors participate in training sessions that will enhance their knowledge of instruction and collaborative coaching strategies.
+These sessions enable mentors to scaffold teacher learning and develop effective practices.